 New European project shines a light on the importance of Photonics

-Photonics plays a crucial role in many global industries such as telecommunications, lighting, medicine and manufacturing.
-We rely on light-bulbs and LEDs in our homes; lasers enable us to talk on the phone and use the Internet; in industry, lasers cut and mark the most delicate and strongest of materials with precision and power; and lasers and optics are widely used in surgeries and medical imaging applications.
+Photonics plays a crucial role in many global industries such as lighting, telecommunications, medicine and manufacturing.
+We rely on lightbulbs and LEDs in our homes, while lasers enable us to talk on the phone and use the Internet.
+In industry, lasers cut and mark the most delicate and strongest of materials with precision and power, and lasers and optics are widely used in surgeries and medical imaging applications.

 Pearl John, Public Engagement Leader for Physics and Astronomy at the University of Southampton, says: “It’s very exciting to be working on this innovative project and to be able to learn from partners throughout Europe.
 I am particularly interested in promoting women in photonics and it’s great to play such an important role in getting the message out across the EU to ensure that we really are promoting Photonics4All.

 “In Southampton, the University will be collaborating with the South East Photonics Network (SEPNET) which aims to address the skills shortage in the photonics industry in the region.
 We will be offering schools and colleges opportunities to take part in hands-on photonics activities to teach pupils about the crucial role photonics plays in everyday life and inspire them to study it further We will also encourage our University students to consider ways in which they can use photonics in business.”

 Pearl adds: “We aim to increase awareness of the local photonics industries, help leverage our collective knowledge and uncover more photonics applications making it easier for organisations to develop new products and access this key enabling technology.”